Joshuadmello04/AI-Agents-Agnel/README.md

 An **AI-powered logistics optimization tool** that determines the most efficient **cross-border shipping routes** using multiple transport modes (**air, sea, land, or hybrid combinations**).
 It optimizes key constraints like **cost, transit time, regulatory feasibility, and carbon footprint**.

-Developed during **LogiThon 2025 (IIT Bombay)**, this project leverages AI and geospatial data to enhance decision-making in logistics and supply chain management.
+Developed during **LogiThon 2025 (IIT Bombay)** and **Softlink Global**, this project leverages AI and geospatial data to enhance decision-making in logistics and supply chain management.

 ---